open-telemetry/oteps/text/trace/0174-http-semantic-conventions.md

   call and response reading and has event/log with body)
 * Reading/writing body may happen outside of HTTP client API (e.g. through network streams) – how users can track it too?

+### Security concerns

+Some attributes can contain potentially sensitive information.
+Most likely, by default web frameworks/http clients should not expose that.

+For example, `http.target` has a query string that may contain credentials.

 ### Not HTTP-specific, but needs to be explained/mentioned